 Our purpose portfolio is the cluster of things that exist to grow our spiritual wellness outside of work.
 Too often we pour our time and energy into work and neglect family, friends, and the things we love in efforts to “get ahead”.
 Those few hours here and there won’t make much difference, especially when we are running on fumes and not performing at our best because of a lack of sleep, energy, and enthusiasm.
 Our ability to stave off burnout becomes enhanced when we have a purpose, passion, and persistence outside of work as well.

 This has become more difficult, especially as folks are still working from home.
 However, creating this separation allows for transitioning into a different role or stage of the day.
 For those who work in a confined space at home, taking time OUTSIDE of our homes can be helpful.
 Vacating the space where we do work is an aspect that we have lost, so the lines become blurred.
 Taking space elsewhere and returning can help reestablish that separation.
 For those who are back in the office, using the commute home gives us time to process the events of the day.
 Doing so promotes presence of mind, allowing us to be where our feet are at that moment.

 Avoid the trap of hustling for your worth

 It is paramount that we take care of ourselves and identify the signs of burnout.
 A key point is acknowledging that many signs of burnout and depression are similar.
-It is important to recognize if you being burned out is feeding a depressive episode or if your depression is causing you to feel burned out.
+It is important to recognize if burnout is feeding a depressive episode or vice versa.
 Seeking the help of a professional to see if your symptoms are just from burnout or from a potential undiagnosed mental health struggle can be a starting place.
-All things being equal, taking care of ourselves is not selfish, and it is an act of self-love that acknowledges our humanity.
+Self care is not selfish, it is an act of self-love that acknowledges our humanity.